Skip to main content

 What is the impact on food assistance?

-• SNAP payments will continue during the month of October but if the shutdown lasts into November or beyond, benefits may be impacted.
+• SNAP payments will continue through the month of October but if the shutdown extends into November or beyond, benefits may be impacted.
 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), will only continue at the state and local level.

 What is the impact on housing?